 - Tracking and Monitoring Methods

-Each chapter focuses on clear objectives and skill demonstrations that can be easily linked to real life instances.
+Each module focuses on clear objectives and skill demonstrations that can be easily linked to real life instances.

 Participants must have attended the sessions at least 80% in order to receive a CERTIFICATE from Bangkok School of Management.